 Today’s Princeton Battlefield Society was formed in 1970 (originally as the Princeton Battlefield Area Preservation Society).
 In 2012, the National Trust for Historic Preservation recognized the Princeton Battlefield on its list of the11 Most Endangered Sites.

 Jerry Hurwitz - President

 R. Randall Riccardo

-General George Washington Rallying His Troops at The Battle of Princeton by William Tylee Ranney
+General George Washington rallying his troops in The Battle of Princeton by Don Troiani

 The Mission of the Princeton Battlefield Society

 The beloved Mercer Oak at Princeton Battlefield State Park